dholab/IPD-ref-generator/README.md

 _Latest Release:_ 3.9.0.0 (2022-07) build 209 (July 2022)

-### Overview
+## Overview

-This workflow pulls the latest MHC allele sequences from [IPD](https://www.ebi.ac.uk/ipd/) and prepares a series of species-specific reference databases.
-These databases will contain MHC alleles that are more than 100 base pairs long for Rhesus macaque (_Macaca mulatta_, a.k.a.
+This workflow pulls the latest allele and protein sequences from [IPD](https://www.ebi.ac.uk/ipd/) for the MHC and KIR regions.
+It also prepares a series of species-specific reference databases.
+These databases will contain sequences that are more than 100 base pairs long for Rhesus macaque (_Macaca mulatta_, a.k.a.
 Mamu), Cynomolgus macaque (_Macaca fascicularis_ a.k.a.
 Mafa), and Southern pig-tailed macaque (_Macaca nemestrina_, a.k.a.
 Mame), as well as for all non-human primates included in IPD.
 At minimum, this workflow should be run once after each IPD release of new MHC reference alleles.

 The workflow also prepares context-specific reference databases for use with data generated at [AVRL](https://dholk.primate.wisc.edu/project/home/begin.view?):

 1. Reference allele sequences for use with high depth-of-coverage whole exome sequence data enriched for immuno-genes (iWES)
 2. Reference allele sequences for use with Illumina MiSeq amplicon libraries

-### Getting Started
+## Getting Started

 To run this workflow, simply `git clone` it into your working directory of choice, like so: